 Note for a Savory Tart Crust

-If you want to make a savory (not sweet) crust, please read my post for the cherry tomato tart and the crust adjustments.
+Because of the sugar, this is a sweet crust.
+If you want to make a savory (not sweet) crust, please read my post for the cherry tomato tart with fresh basil leaves and the crust adjustments.
 I eliminated the sugar, added an egg yolk.

 - 2 tablespoons raw light brown sugar or raw coconut sugar